AniketAshokPawar/HR_Practice/HR_Questions_01.md

 ### Q.1 Tell me about yourself.

-Hi, my name is Aniket Pawar.
-I have around 2.5 years of experience in software testing, with experience in both manual and automation testing.
+Hi, my self is Aniket Pawar.
+I have around 2.5 years of experience as a manual and automation testing.

 Currently, I am working as a QA Engineer at Siemens Digital Industries in Pune, through Ncircle Tech, which is my payroll company.